Cantonese style stir fried clams in black bean sauce

 Instructions

-- Heat oil in a large pan or wok over medium-high heat until shimmering Add the shallot, scallion whites, and ginger.
+• Heat oil in a large pan or wok over medium-high heat until shimmering Add the shallot, scallion whites, ginger and fermented black beans.
 Stir and cook for 1 minute, until fragrant.

 Notes